 So, who is a true Jew?
 Paul tells us in Romans 2:29 and Galatians 3:28-29 that the true Jew is not based on one’s bloodline, or race, or geographic residence.
 The word describes something spiritual, not physical.
 The ancient physical Jews were those who were given the physical covenant (ten commandments) as a foreshadow of the true Jews (spiritual) who are given the spiritual covenant (seal of the Holy Spirit on Messiah’s bride).

-Both covenants (old and new) were given on the Feast of Weeks—seven Sabbaths plus one day following the Passover (Acts 2).
+Both covenants (old and new) were given on the Feast of Weeks—seven Sabbaths plus one day from the Feast of Firstfruits.
 The old covenant was given to the physical foreshadow, while the new covenant is given to the spiritual real substance—those whose hearts have been circumcised, not their flesh.

 And, who is Y’isra-el?
 Well, Paul tells us in Romans 11 that the physical Jews who rejected Messiah Yahoshua were CUT OFF from Y’isra-el.
 So, a physical Jew who rejects Messiah is not a part of Y’isra-el, and anyone from any race or bloodline who is given the new covenant by the direct, personal, literal confirmation of the Holy Spirit (1 Corinthians 1:6-8) is GRAFTED INTO Y’isra-el.
 That which is cut off from a tree is no longer a part of that tree; but, that which is grafted into a tree becomes a part of that tree.
 Thus, those who have been given the new covenant (Holy Spirit’s seal) are Y’isra-el—Messiah’s bride.